Oftatkofta/cellocity/docs/developer.rst

 Bug reports and feature requests
 --------------------------------

-Bug reposts and feature requests can be submitted `here <https://github.com/Oftatkofta/cellocity/issues/new/choose>`_.
+Bug reposts and feature requests can be submitted `through Github <https://github.com/Oftatkofta/cellocity/issues/new/choose>`_.